dbrabon/file_adoption/README.md

 the node IDs that reference it so adopted files can automatically receive file usage records.

-Cron rebuilds this table before every scan and you can refresh it manually by clicking the **Refresh Links** button on the configuration page.
-Any adopted file whose URI matches an entry in the table will have usage recorded for the corresponding nodes.
+Cron rebuilds this table before every scan and ensures managed files referenced by these links have corresponding usage records.

 # file_adoption